aarron-lee/legion-go-tricks/README.md

 - hhd 2.0 bug - game controller stops working when detached/reattached.
   - fixed, update to the latest bazzite
-- (2024-03-13) bazzite suspend bug is fixed, you can go back to regular updates by going back to `stable` via running the following in terminal:
-  - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`

 ### Nobara bugs

 - make sure to be on the latest nobara for all the bugfixes
 - controller is more buggy in desktop mode for desktop-related usage, steam input doesn't work. should still work fine for gaming
   - nested desktop is completely fine
-- Warning: there's some user reports that there's screen flashing on bios v29 with Nobara.

 ### User-reported bugs (needs verification)